 Mid-South Immigration Advocates, Inc. (the "Organization") is a non-profit law firm in Memphis, Tennessee whose core mission is to provide low-cost immigration representation to low-income clients.
-The Organization provides direct representation and legal consultations to low-income immigrants residing within the Mid-South.
-The Organization is a non-profit corporation that was formed in 2013 in the State of Tennessee, and its operations are funded by fees for consultation and representation in addition to donations from individuals, corporations, and grants from government and non-profit organizations.
+The Organization provides direct representation and legal consultations to low-income immigrants residing within the Mid-South and the Nashville, Tennessee area.
+The Organization is a non-profit corporation that was formed in 2013 in the State of Tennessee, and its operations are funded by fees for consultation and representation in addition to donations from individuals, corporations, grants from government and non-profit organizations, and subcontract agreements with government agencies.